-D. Recommendations - Typically, the process moves through the following stages.
+4) Recommendations.
+Typically, the process moves through the following stages.

 DPC: The department personnel committee reviews the basic file, may supplement the file with relevant information, and writes a recommendation, which includes the committee's numerical vote on the overall recommendation.
 In tenure cases (but not for promotion) the committee should rate the candidate as "Excellent," "Strong," or "Not Strong" for each of the three areas of evaluation (research/creative/professional activity, teaching, service).
-Although individual votes on each category of performance are not required, they are encouraged in tenure cases (but not for cases involving only promotion) as they offer a helpful indicator of how united the DPC is in its assessments.
+In the case where faculty members have appointments in two or more departments, the primary department is specified as the tenure home.
+The DPCs in the secondary departments will add to the file a letter of evaluation assessing the candidate's contributions.
+Recommendations from the secondary departments should be considered and referenced in the home department's DPC and head/chair's evaluation.
+Within the DPC, although individual votes on each category of performance are not required, they are encouraged in tenure cases (but not for cases involving only promotion) as they offer a helpful indicator of how united the DPC is in its assessments.
 Accordingly, if individual votes are taken, they should be recorded and forwarded to the head/chair as part of the contents of the file.
 Recommendations in cases for promotion only, without an award of tenure, should not include votes on each category of performance.